criteo/criteo-api-java-sdk/sdks/retailmedia_2026-07/docs/CampaignApi.md

 | **200** | Success |  -  |

-## appendCampaignsByBalanceId
+## appendCampaignsToBalanceV1

-> BalanceCampaign202110PagedListResponse appendCampaignsByBalanceId(balanceId, balanceCampaign202110ListRequest)
+> ValueResourceOutcomeBalanceCampaignsV1 appendCampaignsToBalanceV1(balanceId, valueResourceInputAppendCampaignsRequestV1)

-/2026-07/retail-media/balances/{balance-id}/campaigns/append
+/2026-07/retail-media/balances/{balanceId}/campaigns/append

-appends one or more campaigns to the specified balance
+Appends one or more campaigns to the specified balance

 ### Example